ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/335605 Hydrocarbon Storage Tank Demolition.md

 1. PROVISIONS FOR FUTURE WORK
 1. *(Note to the designer:
       1. in this subsection explain what future extensions, options, or additions to the currently proposed work that need to be observed by the Contractor in this work.)*
-   1. The Contractor shall coordinate hiswork and site access requirements to the site with the DFD Project Representative and user agency prior to start of work to avoid conflicts with other site activities or future work.
+   1. The Contractor shall coordinate his work and site access requirements to the site with the DFD Project Representative and user agency prior to start of work to avoid conflicts with other site activities or future work.
 1. CONSTRUCTION LIMITS
    1. The work of this Section shall be confined to the Construction Limits as indicated on the drawings.
 In the absence of such a designation on the drawings, the work shall be confined to the minimum area reasonably necessary to undertake the work as determined by the Engineer.
 All areas disturbed by the site demolition, excavation, and tank removal work, plus such additional areas as are disturbed by construction related activities including construction access and storage shall be considered the "Construction Area."
 1. NOTIFICATION/ PERMITS